gregoryMD/materials-catalog/README.md

 ### Trade-offs

 - Validations for the inputs have not been implemented yet, as a result it is possible to add an 'empty' new item to the list by clicking into and out of an input without entering anything.
-- Currently the styling is approximate as I consider functionality and test coverage to have more importance and I wanted to keep development time on this project close to the 2-3 hours specififed in the prompt.
 - Implementing a database took slightly longer than using a simple in-memory store would have, but this was necessary due to Next's file-based routing.
 The time saved elsewhere by using Next & create-next-app likely offset the time that would have been saved by skipping the database implementation.
 - Test coverage is minimal, in the limited time available I tried to strike a balance between full functionality, basic styling and some tests to demonstrate competency.
 - Other details that need to be completed in subsequent iterations: the color picker should include a text field, the date input is currently formatted as a string.
 These are items I intend to return to but did not have time to revisit within the time constraint.